Taxanehh/Secretmanager/Secretmanager/PLAN.md

 ## Time plan

-Since every coder ever is writing their projects in english, I decided to write my documents and comments in English too.
+Since every coder ever is writing their projects in English, I decided to write my documents and comments in English too.

 # The plan